imabutahersiddik/Erath/README.md

 ### Deploy on Vercel

-You can deploy your own "Decentrealized Web" network on vercel for free.
+You can deploy your own "Decentralized Web" network on vercel for free.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/imabutahersiddik/decentrealizedweb)

 ## Usage

-To use the Decentrealized Web, write text or codes on editor and click the "Peace" button.
+To use the Decentralized Web, write text or codes on editor and click the "Peace" button.
 The Decentrealized Web will encrypt text or codes and will generate an decentrealized web url, copy the url and save it to a secure place or share it with public if you want.

 The generated link will be displayed on the page, and you can copy it to your clipboard by clicking the "Copy to Clipboard" button.